LCPL Matias Ferreira

 Matias Ferreira was born in Uruguay, and immigrated to the U.S. (Atlanta) with his family when he was six, joining the Marines at 19.
 He took his oath to become an American citizen in September 2010, days before he deployed to Afghanistan as a machine gunner with the 1st Battalion, 8th Marines.

-Matias, his wife Tiffany, and their young daughter, Tianna currently live in a traditional home in Wantagh, N.Y.
-The stairs and narrow hallways present mobility issues for Matias on a daily basis.
+Matias previously lived in a traditional home in Wantagh, N.Y.
+The stairs and narrow hallways presented mobility issues for Matias on a daily basis.

-To honor the service and sacrifices of this Marine, Homes For Our Troops is building Matias and his family a mortgage-free, specially adapted home on Long Island, N.Y.
-The home will feature over 40 major special adaptations, including widened doorways for his wheelchair, a roll-in shower/bathroom, and pull-down shelves and lowered countertops in the kitchen.
-These features will allow him to live barrier free and stay independent when he chooses to be in his wheelchair while going about his daily activities and routine at home.
-Living mortgage-free will also remove the burden of paying costly N.Y. monthly rent, allowing Matias to focus on his recovery and rebuilding his life.
+To honor the service and sacrifices of this Marine, Homes For Our Troops built Matias and his family a specially adapted custom home on Long Island, N.Y.
+The home features over 40 major special adaptations, including widened doorways for his wheelchair, a roll-in shower/bathroom, and pull-down shelves and lowered countertops in the kitchen.
+These features allow him to live barrier-free and stay independent when he chooses to be in his wheelchair while going about his daily activities and routine at home.
+Not having a mortgage payment also removes the burden of paying costly N.Y. monthly rent, allowing Matias to focus on his recovery and rebuilding his life.

-Matias and his family are appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
+Matias is appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
 “We are forever grateful for all that you have done and continue to do for people like myself,” he says.